 - Make the icing: Whisk all of the ingredients together and drizzle over cookies.
 You may have a little icing leftover.
 Drizzle more on each… it’s so good!

-Make ahead tip: Iced cookies stay fresh covered in the refrigerator for up to 1 week.
+- Make Ahead & Freezing Instructions: Iced cookies stay fresh covered in the refrigerator for up to 1 week.
 Their flavor is even better on day 2!
 You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.

-- Make sure you are using a thick applesauce.
+- Applesauce: Make sure you are using a thick applesauce.
 Anything too liquid-y could cause excess spreading.